osp/osp.meta.association/asbl-statutes.md

 Le nombre de membres effectifs ne peut être inférieur à trois.
 Seuls les membres effectifs jouissent de la plénitude des droits accordés aux membres par la loi et les présents statuts.

+*The association is composed of effective members (and adherent members).
+The number of effective membes cannot be less than two.
+Only effective members can benefit of the full rights granted to the members by the law and the present statutes.*

 ###Article 6 : Membres effectifs

 Ces membres sont ceux qui ont le plus de droits et d’obligations fixés par la loi.

 Ils ont le droit de vote à l’assemblée générale.
 C’est eux qui désignerons les administrateurs et le conseil d’administration.

+*These are the members who have the more rights and duties set by the law.
+They have voting rights at the general assembly.
+They will designate the administrators and the board of directors.*

 - Gijs De Heij
 - Pierre Huyghebaert